Piakasso/only-test/README.md

-# Countries Material UI
+# Only test task

-A Single Page Application that shows information about countries.
-Displays basic information about countries. contains information about more than 200 countries
+A Single page application with 2 sliders and interactive circle

 ## Installation